Battle of the Mediterranean: French Fleet

 In January 1937, France began a programme of modernisation and expansion.
 This soon elevated the French Fleet to the fourth-largest in the world.
-However, the French Navy (formally the "National Navy" – Marine Nationale), was still considerably smaller than the navy of its ally, Britain.

 By agreement with the British Admiralty, the strongest concentration of French vessels was in the Mediterranean.
 Here, the Italian Fleet posed a threat to the vitally important French sea routes from Metropolitan France to North Africa and to the British sea routes between Gibraltar and the Suez Canal.

 Vichy French Fleet

 In 1940, after France fell to the Germans, the Marine Nationale in the Mediterranean became the navy of the Vichy French government.
 As the Vichy French Navy, this force was considered a potentially grave threat to the Royal Navy.
 As such, it was imperative to the British that this threat be neutralised.

-As the opening phase of Operation Catapult, the French squadron at Alexandria in Egypt was dealt-with via negotiations.
+As the opening phase of Operation Catapult, the French squadron at Alexandria in Egypt was dealt with via negotiations.
 This proved possible primarily because the two commanders—Admirals René-Emile Godfroy and Andrew Cunningham—were on good personal terms.
 In contrast, a British ultimatum to place the bulk of the remainder of the French fleet out of German reach was refused.
 The fleet was located at Mers-el-Kebir in Algeria, so on 3 July 1940 it was largely destroyed by bombardment by the British "Force H" from Gibraltar (Admiral James Somerville).
-The Vichy French government broke off all ties with the British as a result of this attack and the Vichy French Air Force (Armée de l'Air de Vichy) even raided British installations at Gibraltar.
+The Vichy French government broke off all ties with the British as a result of this attack and the Vichy French Air Force (Armée de l'Air de l'armistice) even raided British installations at Gibraltar.

+At least two Allied freighters were captured by French forces in Tunisia and later handed over to the Italian navy.

 In June and July 1941, a small Vichy French naval force was involved during Operation Exporter.
 This was an Allied action launched against Vichy French forces based in Lebanon and Syria.
 French naval vessels had to be driven off before the Litani River could be crossed.

-In 1942, as part of the occupation of Vichy France during "Case Anton," the Germans intended to capture the French fleet at Toulon.
+In 1942, as part of the occupation of Vichy France during "Case Anton", the Germans intended to capture the French fleet at Toulon.
 This was thwarted by determined action by French commanders; the bulk of the fleet was scuttled at anchor.